-In the present manuscript, the chromo-refractive index for the hot QCD/QGP (isotropic as well as anisotropic) medium have been investigated in terms of the chromo-electric permittivity and the chromo-magnetic permeability within semi-classical transport theory.
-While setting-up linear transport theory, one must have an adequate modeling of the isotropic/equilibrium (global/local) state of the medium.
-As the isotropic/equilibrium state could be described in terms of interacting QGP equation of state (EoS), either computed from lattice QCD or improved HTL (Hard thermal loop) resummed perturbation theory.
-To that end, we employ the quasi-particle description of these equations of state (EoSs) that maps the effects of interactions in the quasi-gluon and quasi-quark distribution functions.
-The starting point is always the computation of gluon polarization tensor in the hot QCD/QGP medium either within transport theory with the above-mentioned distribution functions or within finite temperature field theory and then extract the above-mentioned responses.

-As the momentum anisotropy is present in all the stages of the heavy-ion collisions, the inclusion of the anisotropy is inevitable while studying any of the aspects of the QGP.
-This anisotropy could be included at the level of distribution functions just by extending the isotropic distribution functions obtained from quasi-particle model following~\cite{chandra_quasi1, chandra_quasi2}.
-The collective plasma modes within this approach have already been studied extensively with ideal EoS/leading order HTL in Refs.~\cite{Romatschke:2003ms,Romatschke:2004jh,Schenke:2006xu,Schenke:2006yp,Carrington:2014bla} and for the interacting EoS within a quasi-particle model in our previous work~\cite{Jamal:2017dqs}, (for both iso(aniso-)tropic QGP).
-The hot QCD/QGP medium effects were seen to induce significant modifications to the collective modes.
-The prime goal here is to define a chromo-refractive index for the hot QCD medium and search for possibilities of negative refraction(NR) therein for both isotropic and anisotropic cases.
+In the present manuscript, the chromo-refractive index for the hot QCD/ QGP (isotropic as well as anisotropic) medium has been investigated in terms of the chromo-electric permittivity and the chromo-magnetic permeability within semi-classical transport theory.
+While setting up the linear transport theory, one must have an adequate modelling of the isotropic/ equilibrium (global/ local) state of the medium.
+The isotropic/ equilibrium state could be described in terms of the interacting QGP equation of state (EoS) (either computed from the lattice QCD or the improved Hard thermal loop (HTL) resummed perturbation theory).
+These EoSs are described in terms of non-interacting system of quasi-gluons and quasi-quarks/antiquarks.
+The starting point is the computation of gluon polarization tensor in the hot QCD/ QGP medium either within transport theory with the above-mentioned distribution functions or within finite temperature field theory and then extract the responses.
+As the momentum anisotropy is present in all the stages of the heavy-ion collisions, its inclusion is highly desired while studying any aspects of the QGP.
+Keeping this very crucial aspect in mind, we study the response of the anisotropic QGP in the presence of classical chromo-electromagnetic fields, thereby determine optical properties such as dielectric constant and refractive index.
+In our approach, the anisotropy could be included at the level of distribution functions by extending the isotropic distribution functions, obtained from the quasi-particle model ~\cite{chandra_quasi1, chandra_quasi2}, in one of the directions (for simplicity one can introduce the anisotropy in the direction of beam propagation).
+The collective plasma modes within this approach have already been studied extensively with ideal EoS/ leading order HTL in Refs.~\cite{Romatschke:2003ms, Romatschke:2004jh, Schenke:2006xu, Schenke:2006yp, Carrington:2014bla} and for the interacting EoS within a quasi-particle model in our previous work~\cite{Jamal:2017dqs, Kumar:2017bja}, for both isotropic and anisotropic QGP.
+The hot QCD/ QGP medium effects were seen to induce significant modifications to the collective modes.